Bumblescratch

 Bumblescratch is an original sung-through musical with book, music and lyrics by Robert J. Sherman.
 The musical premiered at the Adelphi Theatre in London on 4 September 2016 as a one night, celebrity gala charity event in aid of Variety, the Children's Charity (UK).
 This was done as part of weekend commemorations of the 350th anniversary of the Great Fire of London.

 The staged concert was directed and choreographed by Stewart Nicholls with music direction by Tom Kelly, orchestrations by Rowland Lee and design by Gabriella Slade.

-An Original Cast Recording which includes musical highlights from the show was recorded at Angel Recording Studios on September 12–13, 2016 in Islington, London.
-The album was mixed and mastered between September 14 – November 11 in Kent and released by SimG Records on December 19, 2016.
+An Original Cast Recording which includes musical highlights from the show was recorded at Angel Recording Studios on 12–13 September 2016 in Islington, London.
+The album was mixed and mastered between 14 September – 11 November in Kent and released by SimG Records on 19 December 2016.

 In the Adelphi cast were Darren Day, Jessica Martin, Michael Xavier, Ilan Galkoff, Alastair Barron, Jacob Chapman, James Dangerfield, Emma Harold, Katie Kerr, Jessie May, Teddy Moynihan, Cathy Read and Dickie Wood.
-Prior to this performance, there was a workshop of the show held on May 9 and 10, 2013 at the Network Theatre in London.
+Prior to this performance, there was a workshop of the show held on 9 and 10 May 2013 at the Network Theatre in London.